jonathanatuscpsu/forecasting-risk/index.md

-UC BANA 4090 Statistical Computing
+UC BANA 4090 Forecasting and Risk
 ================

 **This set of online learning materials for undergraduate class was first developed and is currently being maintained by Zhaohu (Jonathan) Fan 🚀**.